merely-useful/py-rse/index.md

 Try this out:

 1. Create a new file in the repository called `example.txt`.
-2. Use `git add` to add this file.
+2. Use `git add example.txt` to add this file.
 3. Use `git status` to check that Git has noticed it.
-4. Use `git rm --cached` to remove it from the list of things to be saved.
+4. Use `git rm --cached example.txt` to remove it from the list of things to be saved.

 What does `git status` now show?
 What (if anything) has happened to the file?